-While providing clear benefits, our weighting approach also presents potential limitations.
-First, the framework provides a way forward to adjust for biases in scenario evidence available in the ensemble but does not provide a tool to identify gaps in the explored solution space.
-A critical reflection therefore still needs to accompany its use.
-Second, as similar scenarios are down-weighted, a balance must be struck between accounting for repeated instances of scenarios that are fundamentally similar, whilst retaining useful information from areas in which they differ.
-Scenarios that push the boundaries of conventional thinking and are less similar to more traditional modelled pathways, including emerging efforts to implement circular economy and degrowth storylines or those that focus on low energy demand36,37 are likely to be weighted higher and contribute more to category statistics under a weighted assessment.
-The drawback of this is that potential novel and emerging scenario approaches might over-emphasize scenarios with technologies at the boundaries of realism.
-38This highlights the importance of careful consideration of all three aspects of the weighting framework that jointly cover aspects of relevance, quality and diversity.
+must therefore accompany its use.

+As similar scenarios are down-weighted by diversity weighting, a balance must be struck between accounting for repeated instances of scenarios that are fundamentally similar, whilst retaining useful information from areas in which they differ.
+Near-identical scenarios but from a different model framework may not represent redundancy.
+Indeed, near-identical Scenarios that push the boundaries of conventional thinking and are less similar to more traditional modelled pathways, including emerging efforts to implement circular economy and degrowth storylines or those that focus on low energy demand36,37 are likely to be weighted higher and contribute more to category statistics under a weighted assessment.
+The drawback of this is that potential novel and emerging scenario approaches might over-emphasise scenarios with technologies at the boundaries of realism.
+Indeed, diversity weighting in isolation could incentivise the creation of such scenarios in unintended ways.
+There is a need to explore extremes and novel approaches38, but not without practical consideration of feasibility.

-The role of experts in the assessment of the scenario literature will, therefore, remain as important as ever.
-We here present a first approach to account for scenario similarity and feasibility that can contribute to a larger toolbox of improved methods for scenario assessment.
+All three dimensions of the weighting framework that jointly cover aspects of relevance, quality and diversity should be carefully considered.
+At the same time, scenario ensemble assessments also need to reflect on the meaning and usefulness of headline statistics that this framework improves.
+In that sense, we here present a first approach that can contribute to a larger toolbox of improved methods and approaches for scenario assessment but the role of experts will remain as important as ever.

 Methods

+The methods section firstly provides a detailed explanation of our weighting framework.
+We explain in more detail how relevance, quality and diversity weighting can be applied.
+The final sections are related to our demonstration of the weighting framework to the AR6 database.

+Weighting based on scenario relevance

+Analysing and re-using scenario data is only sensible once a corresponding research question is defined.
+A key step in generalised scenario weighting is therefore to define question-specific relevance weights R(i) (Eq.
+1).
+This relevance-weighting term R(i) can take multiple forms depending on the research question.
+For example, it could be strictly binary, including or excluding a scenario i based on meeting the question-specific condition C:

+Ri=1 if C0 else#2